osteenw/WGUPS_Traveling_Salesman/README.md

 The main goal of the project is for your algorithm to optimize a total delivery route that comes in under 140miles round trip for all three truck loads.

 My final distance traveled came in at 118 miles.

-#### Footnote

-The project in the GitHub repo is how I turned it in as a school project.
-While writing the write up to go along with my project submission, I realized how inefficient the sorting algorithm is.
-Currently, it calls the .sort function of a list which has a big O of nlogn, inside of a for loop (making it n^2logn).
-A quick solution to increase efficiency would have been to compare against the list index of 0 and insert at the 0 index if it was less than that index to find the lowest value in the list.
-As the algorithm is, it is not very scalable.